MSc in Nature, Society and Environmental Governance

 - to enhance your personal and professional development.

-The objectives are assessed through three themes: Policy and Governance, Theory and Analysis, and Research Skills, delivered through nine core modules: Governance, Politics & Policy; Science & Politics; Nature & Society; Corporate Environmental Management; Decision Making Processes; Urban Natures; Research Design; Research Methods & Practice; Economics of the Environment.
+The objectives are assessed through three themes: Policy and Governance, Theory and Analysis, and Research Skills, delivered through core modules covering: Governance, Politics & Policy; Science & Politics; Social Theory for the Anthropocene; Environmental Justice; Business & the Environment; Urban Natures; Research Design; Research Methods & Practice.

 You will also study two electives and write an individual dissertation of 15,000 words.